freenas/freenas-docs/userguide/storage.rst

 After selecting disks, click the right arrow to add them to the :guilabel:`Data VDevs` section.
-The usable space of each disk in a pool is limited to the size of the smallest disk in the vdev.
+The usable space of each disk in a vdev is limited to the size of the smallest disk in the vdev.
 Additional data vdevs must have the same configuration as the initial vdev.